turnerlabs/airflow_stack_docker/README.md

-# How do I use this.
+# What is this.

+Currently supported version: 1.10.2

 This is a dockerized version of the airflow stack.